wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 -   player_client: Clients to extract video data from.
 The main clients are web, android and ios with variants _music, _embedded, _embedscreen, _creator (e.g. web_embedded); and mweb and tv_embedded
     (agegate bypass) with no variants.
-By default, android,web is used, but tv_embedded and creator variants are added as required for age-gated videos.
+By default, ios,android,web is used, but tv_embedded and creator variants are added as required for age-gated videos.
 Similarly, the music variants are added for music.youtube.com urls.
 You can use all to use all the clients, and default for the default clients.